Aigengoku/Othermod/README.md

-9 Stupid jokers, 4 dumb vouchers and 4 upgrade editions more coming soon just you wait
+9 Stupid jokers, 4 dumb vouchers and 5 editions. more coming soon just you wait

 Disclaimer: only works for steamodded 1.0.0